Many food crops thrive well in cool weather [1]. Quite a few of them can be grown in winter, including kale.

 20. Celery

-Celery enjoys cool climates, requiring 16 weeks of cool weather to harvest.
+Celery enjoys cool climates, requiring 16 weeks of cool weather.

 21. Radish